Graduate Diploma of Psychological Science

 Unit Description:

 This unit is one of the core Level 500 units in the Graduate Diploma of Psychological Science.
-In this unit, the history and philosophy of both the quantitative and qualitative approaches is presented within the broader historical and philosophical themes of psychology as a discipline.
+In this unit, the history and philosophy of both the quantitative and qualitative approaches to research methods in psychology is presented within the broader historical and philosophical themes of psychology as a discipline.
 The goals of the unit are to develop an understanding the role of quantitative data analysis and statistical testing (using the SPSS data analysis package) and qualitative approaches in answering research questions in psychology, which involves developing knowledge and skills in research thinking, research doing, and research consuming.
-The unit considers the application of these research methods within the context of important concepts, such as the scientist-practitioner model, evidence-based practice, ontology and epistemology and ethics.
+The unit considers the application of these research methods within the context of important concepts, such as the scientist-practitioner model, evidence-based practice, ontology and epistemology, and ethics.
 This material will be presented in a manner that is scientifically rigorous yet culturally responsive and informs a broader discussion of psychology as both a professional practice in Australia and as an agent of social benefit.
 This unit is the first of two units that, taken together, will facilitate the development of a comprehensive understanding of the skills and knowledge associated with research methods in psychology, the history and philosophy of psychology, and their contribution to the application of psychology.

 Learning Outcomes: